rsong/Distinction-of-meshes-and-3d-scenes-using-mrf-cnn/README.md

 3) Save the downloaded net file 'net-deployed.mat' in \data\models

-For a demo, simply implement the following two lines in MATLAB command window
+For a demo, simply implement the following line in MATLAB command window

 s1=deploysaliency('.\meshes\human.off');

+You can also input a scene:

 s2=deploysaliency('.\meshes\conferenceroom.off');